michaelmalick/phd-thesis/notes-discuss.md

 7. Is there evidence for threshold and other non-linear effects of the environment on Pacific salmon demographic rates?

+* Does the relative importance of competing hypothesis change over time, that is, temporal non-stationarity

-- As the climate warms, maintaining viable and productive marine and anadromous fish populations will require the ability to anticipate how ecological perturbations affect stock productivity.
+- As the climate changes at an unprecedented rate, maintaining viable and productive marine and anadromous fish populations will require the ability to anticipate how ecological perturbations affect demographic rates of exploited species.
 The contributions to our understanding of how climatic and ocean processes relate to demographic rates of Pacific salmon presented in this thesis and elsewhere represent a first step in increasing this ability.
   However, many important questions remain.
 For example, what is the relative importance of top-down and bottom-up forcing pathways and how will changing distributions of marine species impact this relative importance?
 How will changing thermal isotherms and increased ocean acidification impact food resource availability for juvenile Pacific salmon?
 What evidence is there for temporal non-stationarity in relationships between environmental forcing and productivity of exploited species?
 Over the next few decades, answering these types of questions may be a critical part of effectively managing our living marine resources.

 # Management